phnx-im/infra/README.md

 The implementation spans client, server and test-specific components.
 It is split across multiple crates:

-- `types`: Structs, Enums and utilities used by multiple other crates in this repository.
-This crate allows us to compile client and server components separately.
 - `backend`: Implements both the local and the federation part of the protocol logic on the server side.
 Inspired by the type-based verification design of the OpenMLS crate (on which both `coreclient` and `backend` are built),